Tag Archives: Tuning

 Noting the above, this will help you determine what is used out in the field.
 This is extremely important!!!!!!!

-The dyno must create a real-life environment as much as possible and the quality of the hardware and software is key.
-That being said, a car dyno tuned should really spend some time on the road to gather data for stability, function and operations.
+The dyno must create a real-life environment as much as possible, and the quality of the hardware and software is key.
+That being said, a car dyno-tuned should really spend some time on the road to gather data for stability, function, and operations.
 This can take a few days or as long as possible for varying environmental conditions.
 Remember OEM manufacturers and racing teams.
 Please make sure your tuner offers this.
 Don’t be carried away with numbers.

 Dyno usage – What it is good for